UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Kaleidoscope-Overview.md

 [AST](xref:Kaleidoscope-AST) so that the actual technology used for the parse is hidden as an implementation detail.
 This helps in isolating the parsing from the use of `Ubiquity.NET.Llvm` for code generation and JIT compilation for interactive languages.
+Additionally, a number of [utilities](https://github.com/UbiquityDotNET/Ubiquity.NET.Utils) are used to further enable use by additional DSL implementations or any other use.

 ## The Kaleidoscope Language
 ### General Concepts